Dead on Time (1983 film): Cast

 The film features a large number of cameo parts for actors and actresses, often from the alternative comedy circuit, who would later star in their own comedy series, including Leslie Ash, Adrian Edmondson, Tim McInnerny and Nigel Planer.
 Richard Curtis makes a brief appearance as an angry café customer.

+Reception

+The film was called 'a severely underrated short comedy film with a bizarre plot'.

+"Fripp, much like the character from Canned Laughter, clearly had some influence in the creation of the Mr. Bean character, and the ITV film would be shown just as Atkinson's career was about to evolve from working as part of a talented ensemble to carrying his own prime time comedy series, with Blackadder debuting the following year." wrote Luke Yarwood of WhatCulture.